Useful resources and utilities

 - SchTasks and At.
 Included with Windows.
 These commands allow Cron-like scheduling of tasks from the Windows command line.
 SchTasks is more capable and is a replacement for At in Windows XP.
 Documentation can be found online at Microsoft's site in the Windows XP Command-Line Reference A-Z.

 There are plenty other useful utilities that can be found both already present in Windows or among the Windows Resource Kit Tools.

-- Microsoft's Command-Line Reference A-Z documents the command-line utilities available in the latest versions of Windows.
+- Microsoft's Command-Line Reference documents the command-line utilities available in the latest versions of Windows.

-- The Command-Line Reference A-Z also links to instructions for writing Windows batch files (command line shell scripts executed by Cmd.exe), a useful skill for any Windows server administrator - particularly when managing machines remotely via SSH and SFTP.
+- Instructions for writing Windows batch files (command line shell scripts executed by Cmd.exe), a useful skill for any Windows server administrator - particularly when managing machines remotely via SSH and SFTP.